top of page

 My Writing Life

-The first time I recall being drawn to history was as a child.
-We were on a family outing at a homestead called “Emu Bottom.”
-It’s forever ingrained in my memory— no doubt due to the visual the name inspired.
-But mostly because the building evoked a magical sense of mystery.
-I have vivid memories of wandering throughout the whitewashed rooms and peppering my mother with questions;
+I was first drawn to history as a child.
+I recall being on a family outing at a homestead called “Emu Bottom”— forever ingrained in my memory— no doubt due to the visual the name inspired.
+But mostly because the magical building evoked a sense of mystery.

 Who lived here?
 What happened to them?
 Where are they now?